Wednesday, November 29, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Multi-Gig and you

-Multi-Gig saves you from having to run new network cables, but if you need to run new cables anyway, pick CAT6a or a later grade.
-Again, to get Multi-Gig, wiring is required.
+To take advantage of the Multi-Gig standard, you will need wiring and new hardware.
+If you already have CAT5e, Multi-Gig saves you from having to run new network cables, but if you need to run new cables anyway, pick CAT6a or a later grade.

 How to upgrade your home to Multi-Gig

-Assuming your current home is wired for Gigabit -- again, that's CAT5e or higher -- you can easily upgrade it to Multi-Gig via a qualified router, a switch, or both.
+Assuming your current home is wired for Gigabitโagain, that's CAT5e or higherโyou can easily upgrade it to Multi-Gig via a qualified router, a switch, or both.

 To have a Multi-Gig connection, the two devices at the two ends of a link must support this standard, and the data throughput between a pair always caps at the rate of the slower member.